stdlib_sorting_sort_index.fypp Source File

 ! https://github.com/rust-lang/rust/blob/90eb44a5897c39e3dff9c7e48e3973671dcd9496/src/liballoc/slice.rs#L2159

 !
-The Rust version is a simplification of the Timsort algorithm described
+The Rust version in turn is a simplification of the Timsort algorithm

 ! it drops both the use of 'galloping' to identify bounds of regions to be